Bozhidar Sarâboyukov

 Bozhidar Saraboyukov (Божидар Саръбоюков) (born 6 August 2004) is a Bulgarian long jumper, triple jumper, and high jumper.

-Career
+He won the gold medal in the long jump at the 2025 European Athletics Indoor Championships.

+Biography

 Saraboyukov competed in the high jump at the 2022 World Athletics U20 Championships in Cali, tying for silver alongside South African Brian Raats with a jump of 2.10 metres.

 He won the silver medal in the long jump at the 2023 European Athletics U20 Championships in Jerusalem, jumping a national under-20 distance.
 He also won silver in the triple jump at the event.
 He competed in the long jump at the 2023 World Athletics Championships in Budapest, jumping 7.73 metres.

+2024

 He competed at the 2024 World Athletics Indoor Championships, placing eleventh in the long jump, in Glasgow, Scotland.
 He finished sixth at the 2024 European Athletics Championships in Rome in the long jump, with a jump of 8.08 metres.
 He competed in the long jump at the 2024 Paris Olympics.

+2025

 He won Bulgarian national indoor titles in both the long jump (8.00m) and triple jump (16.53m) in February 2025.
 That month, he won the long jump at the 2025 Balkan Athletics Indoor Championships in Belgrade.

 He won the long jump at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands, by a single centimetre, with a jump of 8.13 metres, ahead of Italian Mattia Furlani and Spain's Lester Lescay, who both jumped 8.12 centimetres.
 It reversed a result from the Jerusalem 2023 European Athletics U20 Championships where the Italian won gold by a single centimetre with 8.23m from Sarâboyukov.

-He won the silver medal in the long jump at the 2025 European Athletics U23 Championships, with a jump of 8.21m (+1.4m/s) in Bergen, Norway in July 2025.
+He won the silver medal in the long jump at the 2025 European Athletics U23 Championships, with a jump of 8.21m (+1.4 m/s) in Bergen, Norway in July 2025.
 In September 2025, he competed at the 2025 World Championships in Tokyo, Japan, qualifying for the final and placing fifth overall.